westurner/dotfiles/tools.rst

 | Source: https://projects.kde.org/projects

-KDE is a GUI framework built on Qt.
+KDE is a GUI framework built on :ref:`Qt`.

 KWin is the main KDE window manager for :ref:`X11`.